Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Kaufman, B. E. (2020).
 The real problem: The deadly combination of psychologisation, scientism, and normative promotionalism takes strategic human resource management down a 30‐year dead end.
 Human Resource Management Journal, 30(1), 49-72.

 Kohli, M. (2007).
 The institutionalization of the life course: Looking back to look ahead.
 Research in human development, 4(3-4), 253-271.

+Marx, K. (1926).
+The Eighteenth Brumaire of Louis Bonaparte.
+International Publishers.

 Moen, P., Dempster-McClain, D., & Williams Jr, R. M. (1992).
 Successful aging: A life-course perspective on women's multiple roles and health.
 American Journal of Sociology, 97(6), 1612-1638.